maedoc/tvb-virtualizer/README.md

 (TVB1, TVB2, etc, being the ID of the patients.
 If your DWI data is not made of: dwi.nii + dwi.bvec + dwi.bval, let us know and we will tell you how to specify it differently.)

-Once you have this folder structure for your data, you can run the tvb-recon docker image with the following command:
+Once you have this folder structure for your data, you can run the tvb-recon docker image with the command below.
+Please make sure Docker has enough RAM memory assigned, we recommend at least 6 GB.

 ``` bash
 # To run the tvb-recon docker image